xoraes/de/README.md

 Installation:
 go get github.com/dailymotion/pixelle-de/...

-To run the sync process, provide the mongo url and start: sync -url "mongodb://..." -repeat 60.
+To run the sync process, provide the api url :
+Test env:
+pxl-desync --api-url=https://api.pxlad.in/adunits -repeat 10 --user=de@pxlad.in --pass=<pass>

+Prod env:
+pxl-desync --api-url=https://api.pxlad.io/adunits -repeat 60 --user=de@pxlad.io --pass=<pass>

 See sync -help for more info.

 Deserver: The DE server is the decisioning engine.
 For more info on DE, please see the wiki.